 To ensure you’re keeping your home’s carpets in good condition and smelling their best, check out some added information about cleaning needed to remove pet odors, and some other vital details about carpet shampooing overall.
 These tips will help you decide the right cleaning method for your home so you can enjoy your four-legged friends without the worry about unpleasant messes, stains, and smells!

-Professional carpet cleaning does remove some odors as well as dirt, dust, mud, and other such debris, but don’t count on standard shampooing to remove pet smells.
-First note that hot water activates the bacteria in the urine that gives it that unpleasant smell, as said, so using steam or hot water extraction after shampooing can actually release pet odors, not eliminate them!
+Professional carpet cleaning does remove some odors as well as dirt, dust, mud, and other such debris, but don’t count on your DIY shampooing to remove all pet smells.
+First, note that hot water activates the bacteria in the urine that gives it that unpleasant smell, as said, so using steam or shampooing can actually release pet odors, not eliminate them!

 This problem is aggravated by pet stains that have soaked into the carpet pad.
 Over time, you might not notice any urine odors but once steam or hot water reaches that carpet backing or its underlying padding, you might then notice unpleasant pet odors coming from your carpets.